ilkkah/aamu-blog-repro/README.md

 Netlify will ask your permission to clone this repository — click *Authorize*.

 You will be then taken to a page which asks your *secret token*.
-Enter your API key here..
+Enter your API key here.

+Submit the form and Netlify will start building your site.
+This cloned repository will be on your GitHub account.

 # Development on your local machine